heritage-standards/fish/README.md

 ## Using markdown

-The content for the site is mostly written in plain markdown.
-Variables used for page presentation are stored in frontmatter using .yml format and are delineated by three dashes on a line above and below at the start of the file.
+The content for the site is mostly written in plain markdown (if you know nothing about this, you [may want to learn](https://www.markdownguide.org/) more quickly).

+Variables used for page presentation are stored in frontmatter using YAML (.yml) format and are delineated by three dashes on a line above and below at the start of the file.
+These variables are always delineated by three dashes above and three dashes below.

 These frontmatter take the format of:

 1. type - page or post